AbundantSalmon/simple-cheatsheet/README.md

-# vscode-cheatsheet README
+# simple-cheatsheet README

 ## Features

-Basic peaking function for a html cheat sheet.
+Basic peaking functionality for a html cheat sheet for VSCode.
 Default keybinding is `Ctrl+F1` for Windows/Linux and `Cmd+F1` for Mac to toggle showing the page.

 ![Demo](images/demo.gif)